mikeizbicki/ucr-cs100/textbook/tools/gdb/README.md

-Basic guide for gdb
+Basic guide for GDB
 ===================

-#####What is gdb?
+#####What is GDB?

-GDB is a debugger which allows the user to see what is going on inside of an executed program.
-If the written program crashes, the user can use GDB to step through the program to see where the program crashed.
-GDB helps the user to find and locate bugs such as segmentation faults, errors in output formating, ect.
-However, gdb does not find memory leaks.
-In order to find memory leaks, tools such as valgrind and cppcheck should be used.
-One thing to remember while using GDB is that it is a tool to help a programmer debug a program.
-GDB does not ensure the program is perfect if ran with GDB.

-#####GDB Download
+GDB is the debugger that runs on many Unix-like systems which allows the user to trace and alter the execution of a program.
+One of the most useful GDB features is backtrace which gives a summary of how your program executed line by line.
+If your program crashes in GDB, typing backtrace will print out information about your crash and possibly the line numbers of the code that caused the crash.
+GDB helps the user to find and locate bugs such as segmentation faults or errors in output formating.
+However, it is important to note that GDB does nothing to find memory leaks.
+In order to find memory leaks, use tools such as valgrind and cppcheck.
+It is important to remember that GDB is only a tool to help a programmer debug their program, GDB does not ensure the program will be perfect or be free of all of the programs bugs.

+#####Download GDB

-To download and install GDB, click on the following links
+To download and install GDB, click on the following links:

 [Download GDB](www.gnu.org/software/gdb/download/)

 [How to Install](http://www.tutorialspoint.com/gnu_debugger/installing_gdb.htm)

-#####Starting gdb
+#####Using GDB

 To use `gdb` properly, we need a compiled and executable program.
 If you have not downloaded the test program, `test.cpp`, do so now from the repository under in `src` folder.
 To download the examples from the github repository, run the command:

 ```
 $ git clone https://github.com/kle016/gdb.git
 ```
-Once downloaded, you can get familiarized with GDB by going through the following examples.
+After your download is finished, go ahead and get familiarized with GDB by working through the following examples.

 These examples will be covering `run`, `quit`, `help`, `breakpoint`, `info break`, `backtrace`, `delete`, `continue`, `next`, `step`, `finish`, `print`, and `list`.
-In addition, you will learn how `gdb` can automatically find `segfaults`.
+Additionally we will cover how `gdb` can automatically find `segfaults`.

 (Note: Please do these examples in order because they build off of each other.)